Login / Register

 In the sixties and seventies, transplanted Houstonian Donald Barthelme made a splash in the New York literary world with short stories and novels like Snow White and The Dead Father.
 With Hiding Man, one of his former students—now a distinguished professor of English and creative writing at Oregon State University—presents the first biography of one of the twentieth century’s most quietly influential writers.

 We don’t expect our artists and writers to be especially virtuous.
 Where did Donald Barthelme land on the scale of saintliness?
-Don wrote a story called “The Temptation of St. Anthony” in which the narrator says, “[His] major temptation … was perhaps this: ordinary life.”
+Don wrote a story called “The Temptation of St. Anthony” in which the narrator says, “[His] major temptation . . . was perhaps this: ordinary life.”
 Don found much of ordinary life tedious, in ways that challenged his courtly Texas temperament.
 Don married four times.
 Some will shout, “No saint he!”
 Others will insist his doggedness indicates a sweet-natured and indomitable optimism.
 I lean toward the latter view, but that probably says more about me than about Don.

+Talk a little about Barthelme’s works in the context of their era.
 Don’s work began appearing regularly in the New Yorker in the early sixties, and it’s astonishing that such quirky fiction—absurd, abstract, sometimes surreal—was accepted into the mainstream.
 Don’s off-kilter view of the world was right in step with the times, owing much to the black humor of post—World War II novelists like Heller and Mailer and comedians like Sahl and Bruce, as well as to existential philosophy.
 His material was risky (and risqué) for a slick, weekly American magazine.
 Mistakenly, I think, Don got pegged as a member of the sixties counterculture.
 He was hardly countercultural; he was “cultural” in the strictest sense—that is, in trying to move the culture forward with his art.